missionmike/mockinator/README.md

 ## Contributions

 Contributions are welcome!
-Feel free to fork this repo and open a pull request.
+Feel free to fork this repo and open a Pull Request.